+The two curricula in Music Education (b.W.Ed.)
 The two curricula in Music Education are planned to give thorough and practical training in the fields recommended by the Mississippi Department of Education.
 These plans meet the requirements for licensure of elementary and secondary teachers in the State of Mississippi.